Why Study Medicine in English at Sofia University “St Kliment Ohridski”?

 - The university’s library contains more than 2.5 million publications across a broad variety of disciplines, including some rare and valuable academic literature.

-- The university caters for a student population in excess of 30,000, with more than 30 students competing for places on the Medicine programme.
+- The university caters for a student population in excess of 30,000.

 - The Medicine course is six years in duration, spanning 10 semesters of academic training, and is taught entirely through English.

-- The first two years of the programme focus on pre-clinical study and theory, with years 3-5 concentrated primarily on clinical study.
+- The first 2 years of the programme focus on pre-clinical study and theory, with years 3-5 concentrated primarily on clinical study.

 - Students will also undertake mandatory summer practical internships in years 2-4.